 The lesson?
 There are dealers that have done an exceptional job at adapting to the changing needs and wants of their customers.
 As many of the brands saw sales drop off at the start of the pandemic, they shifted gears to prioritize the customer experience preparing for the new normal.
 Simply put, they listened to customers and then acted.

 In order to build customer relationships that matter, automotive brands must focus on what customers are saying and not only how they are scoring on satisfaction surveys.
 Dealer incentives that depend on scores only serve to blur the focus.
 Scores do not provide feeling or sentiment; words do.

 Some brands are reexamining customer experience incentive programs at dealerships.
 Why has it taken so long, and why aren’t more doing it?
 Risk.
 What if my ranking falls?
 What if the internal scores/metrics fall?
 Will dealers still focus on customer experience if they aren’t paid?
 What if vehicle sales fall?

 While these are all valid concerns, the provocative question is: Given the continuing disruption, will the auto industry take the opportunity to rethink score based strategies and invest in technology to evolve with customer expectations?
 In order to better understand what automotive customers are looking for, industry leaders are looking for richer feedback throughout the customer journey.

 Rather than simply asking customers a standard set of questions after they purchase or service their car, brands can “capture signals” throughout the entire ownership experience.
 These additional signals include direct feedback at key touch points before the purchase and indirect signals captured from social media, website interactions, contact center and finance department conversations, and more.

 Interested in learning more about how a customer experience strategy can work for you?
-Connect with a Medallia Expert on Demand, where you have direct access to our unparalleled set of experts who will guide you to strategies that can help your organization emerge stronger than ever.
+Connect with a Medallia Expert on Demand, where you have direct access to our experts who will guide you to strategies that can help your organization emerge stronger than ever.